Social Psychology - MSc

 To provide students with an understanding of academic research and an ability to identify and utilise appropriate strategies and techniques for the purpose of individual investigation, research and practice within a subject specific area of their course route.
 This module will prepare students to undertake the dissertation module in Stage 2 of their course.

 This module provides an opportunity to study at an advanced level the literature on intergroup relations.
-The module builds upon knowledge gathered in the undergraduate degree on social and personality psychology.
 It will stress how social-psychological and personality theories in combination can explain intergroup processes.
 Emphasis will be placed on applying theoretical models and empirical findings to the analysis of real-world problems.
 Topics that will be addressed include social identity and social categorization, social inequality, prejudice, intergroup conflict and innervations to improve intergroup relations.
 The module relies primarily on research in social and personality psychology, but we will also consider perspectives from other fields, such as political science and sociology.
 This module relies heavily on student presentation, participation and student discussion.

 This module provides an opportunity to study the literature on group processes at an advanced level and familiarises students with current theorising and research on the psychology of groups and teams in organisations.
 The module introduces theoretical and empirical background, and uses these to help students develop ideas for further research and practice.